pipisco/laravel-verotel-flexpay/README.md

-# Verotel FlexPay Laravel Plugin
+# Verotel FlexPay Laravel Package
 [![Build Status](https://travis-ci.com/pipisco/laravel-verotel-flexpay.svg?branch=master)](https://travis-ci.com/pipisco/laravel-verotel-flexpay)

 Verotel FlexPay Laravel Package is component for you Laravel application.
 Package allows you to use Verotel payment gateway and accept credit cards and other payment methods on your website.
+Now you can, using this SDK, make payment in cryptocurrency on your resource.

 ## Table of Contents